 Is it any good?

-Author Neil Gaiman is well known in the world of adult literature, but this is his first book for children.
-It's a strange, surrealistic tale, fun for kids who like their stories creepy.
+Gaiman is well known in the world of adult literature, but this is his first book for children, and it's a strange, surrealistic tale -- fun for kids who like their stories creepy.
 The black-and-white illustrations by Dave McKean are correspondingly sinister.
 Not everything will make sense to young readers, nor will they find the emotional heart that marks children's classics -- but they will find Coraline to be a brave character who uses her smarts to not only save herself, but also others the Other Mother trapped.
 Plus, the plot rolls along fairly unpredictably -- and with a few good scares.
 Ultimately, not awe-inspiring, but entertaining enough.

 Families can talk about...

 Families can about scary stories.
 What makes them fun?
 Thinking of other chilling tales you've heard, can you think of anything they have in common?

 This author often writes for adults.
 What do you think of him as a children's writer?
 What makes a book better suited for a kid or an adult?
 Or do you think this is one that both can enjoy?